iamalittleforest/14-tech-blog/README.md

 * Heroku

 ## Description
-This application can be used to publish  blog posts and comment on other blog posts as well.
+This application can be used to publish blog posts and comment on other blog posts.

 ### User Story